bet4a/d3wiki/Quantitative-Scales.md

 <a name="log_clamp" href="#log_clamp">#</a> log.<b>clamp</b>([<i>boolean</i>])

 If *boolean* is specified, enables or disables clamping accordingly.
 By default, clamping is disabled, such that if a value outside the input domain is passed to the scale, the scale may return a value outside the output range through linear extrapolation.
 For example, with the default domain and range of [0,1], an input value of 2 will return an output value of 2.
 If clamping is enabled, the normalized domain parameter *t* is clamped to the range [0,1], such that the return value of the scale is always within the scale's output range.
 If *boolean* is not specified, returns whether or not the scale currently clamps values to within the output range.

+<a name="log_nice" href="#log_nice">#</a> log.<b>nice</b>()

+Extends the domain so that it starts and ends on nice round values.
+This method typically modifies the scale's domain, and may only extend the bounds to the nearest round value.
+The nearest round value is based on the nearest power of ten.
+Nicing is useful if the domain is computed from data and may be irregular.
+For example, for a domain of [0.20147987687960267, 0.996679553296417], the nice domain is [0.1, 1].
+If the domain has more than two values, nicing the domain only affects the first and last value.

 <a name="log_ticks" href="#log_ticks">#</a> log.<b>ticks</b>()